-Fault Diagnostics
+Fault diagnostic

-To get more specific information about the error condition or the missing operation condition, request a diagnostic from the slide-out CECM using the Driver Information Display (DID).
+To get detailed information about the error condition or the missing operation condition, request a diagnostic using the dashboard Driver's Info Display (DID).
 Check if there are active errors in the slide-out electrical system.
-With the Diagnostics menu, highlight Fault Diagnostics and then highlight Electrical System to request a diagnostic of the electrical system from the MCM.
+With the DIAGNOSTICS menu, highlight VIEW ACTIVE FAULTS and then highlight ELECTRICAL SYSTEM to request a diagnostic of the electrical system from the MCM.

 Press the enter key.
 If applicable, the DID shows the device ID, the fault messages or fault codes recorded.
 When more than one fault is recorded, an arrow pointing down appears on the right of the display.
 Use the down arrow to see all the fault messages.